In this review guide, we gonna take a look at the new Olight Odin 2000 lumen flashlight for weapon mounted applications.

 This literally means you have a powerful battery source that you don't ever have to buy new batteries for.

-The Odin has a very strong concentrated hot spot (corona), which acts like a spotlight that is perfect for for long distance illumination and effective threat control.
+The Odin has a very strong concentrated hot spot (corona) and combined with soft beam spill, which acts like a spotlight that is perfect for for long distance illumination and effective threat control up to 400 ft.

-Since the light has up to 22500 candela, the light beam is strong and can reach about 300 meters and light up about a 2/3 size of a tennis court with plenty of light.
+Since the light has up to 22500 candela, the light beam is strong and can reach about 200 meters realistically and light up about a 2/3 size of a tennis court with plenty of light.

 For personal defense usage, the Odin provides plenty of light to lit up a room size scene in low light conditions to identify targets.